What is ‘parental burnout’ and what can you do about it?

 Ever felt like parenting should come with its job description—and maybe a coffee on the side?
 From the day you bring the baby home to the day they leave for college, the days are packed with errands, meal preps, and a long list of tasks to tackle.

 Somewhere in between juggling the endless demands of kids, careers, and personal life, we drop a few balls and find ourselves suffering from ‘parental burnout.’
 Parenting begins to feel like an Olympic sport rather than part of the daily grind.
-And we get it: It’s tough when the only break you get is five minutes of peace behind a locked bathroom door.
+And we get it: it’s tough when the only break you get is five minutes of peace behind a locked bathroom door.

 Despite its challenges, taking time for self-care isn’t just a luxury; it’s a necessity that can recharge your batteries and foster positive family environments, enhancing the well-being of everyone involved.